This post may contain affiliate links. Please read our disclosure policy.

 Boneless, skinless chicken topped with tomatoes, garlic, olives, and capers and cooked in the CrockPot until tender.
 This is an easy, healthy, low carb, flavor packed recipe that was an immediate hit with everyone.

-I’m a huge fan of slow cooker recipes that take five minutes in the morning, yet taste like your spent all day in the kitchen.
-It's easy enough to serve for a weeknight supper, yet fancy enough for weekend guests!
+I am a huge fan of slow cooker recipes that take five minutes in the morning, yet taste like you spent all day in the kitchen.
+It’s easy enough to serve for a weeknight supper, yet fancy enough for weekend guests!

 I love spaghetti alla puttanesca, a classic Italian pasta dish made with a sauce consisting of tomatoes, olive oil, anchovies, olives, capers , crushed red pepper flakes, and garlic.

-How Many Calories and WW Points in this Skinny Slow Cooker Chicken Puttanesca?
+How Many Calories and WW Points in Slow Cooker Chicken Puttanesca?

-According to my calculations, each serving of chicken and puttanesca sauce has 192 calories and
+According to my calculations, each serving of chicken and puttanesca sauce has just 192 calories.

 3 SmartPoints (Green plan)